Not sure where to start? Ask Notary Geek, upload the document, or use support if you already started. Ask Notary Geek Upload document Existing request

 Have the mailbox details ready.

-USPS Form 1583 is easier when you already know the mailbox address, the mailbox provider, and what the provider asked you to complete.
-If something has been rejected or questioned, keep that message handy too.
+USPS Form 1583 is easier when you know the mailbox address, provider name, and what the provider asked you to complete.
+If something was rejected or questioned, keep that message handy too.

 1. Confirm the mailbox address